gamedev44/HOP/README.md

 - **Rich Media Support:** Share images, videos, GIFs, and other media files within your conversations.
 Express yourself with a wide range of multimedia options.
 - **Emojis and Reactions:** Spruce up your conversations with emojis and reactions.
 Add a touch of fun to your messages by using emojis and reacting to others' messages.

+## Newly Added & Completed Features to v2.1.0 Alpha

+- **Leap+ Integration**: Replaced "Nitro" with "Leap+" throughout the app, including a leaping frog icon for improved visual representation.
+- **File Sharing and Media Uploads**: Integrated UploadThing for secure and user-friendly file sharing in chat.
+- **Server Moderation Tools**: Introduced a robust moderation suite, including:
+  - Role and permissions management.
+  - Content control options for improved server administration.

+- **DM Sidebar Expansion**:
+  - Clicking the "Home" button now shows a dropdown sidebar of recent direct messages.
+  - The chat header dynamically displays the selected friend's name and avatar during DM conversations.

+- **Improved Server Sidebar**:
+  - Server icons are now circular by default, fully filling the button space with cropped images.
+  - Transition to slightly rounded squares on hover with smooth animations for better visual feedback.

+- **Channel Themes**: Updated channel creation modal to reflect new themed names:
+  - **River**: General discussion categories.
+  - **Hop In**: Voice chat channels.
+  - **Leap of Faith**: Video chat channels.
+  - **Streams**: Streaming channels.
+  - **Burrow**: Private threads or categories.

+- **Enhanced UI Layout**:
+  - Prevented overflow of the friends/members list below the chat bar, maintaining a clean and intuitive design.
+  - Fixed scrolling behavior to remain within the viewport.

+- **Server and Home Button Toggles**:
+  - Added toggle functionality for the Home button and servers in the sidebar, allowing dynamic navigation.

+This release lays the groundwork for communication, customization, and moderation features, with voice/video functionality in progress and open for contributions.

+## coming next and being added ( Still in Active Early Development as of v2.1.0 Alpha )

+- **Emoji Reactions**: emoji reactions in messages using emoji-mart, enhancing user interaction within chats.

+**Real-time Communication (Early Development)**:
+  - Voice and video calls using PeerJS have been added but remain in early development.
+  - Testing is pending due to required debugging of the PostgreSQL NeonDB database, Prisma setup, and Clerk integration. **Help Wanted** for these areas to finalize and test features online.
 ---

 ## 💻 Tech Stack